 ContactMonkey provides a straightforward and easy way for tracking emails and knowing exactly who read them and when.

 Instead of relying on a relic of AOL and the dial-up Internet of the 1990’s, you can experience features that do what you want them to.

-You can use read notifications to respond to emails more efficiently, save time, and close more sales.
+You can use read notifications to respond to emails more efficiently and save time.

 With this feature in mind, how will you use it to accomplish more?
 Will you increase the effectiveness of each email you send, or extend its capabilities even further?

 Whatever you do, it’s time to get started.

 Convinced of the power of email tracking?
 Want to learn how to track your internal emails using ContactMonkey?
 Set up a free personalized demo for you and your team.